ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/settings/time-series-settings.markdown

       In the above example, every 10 minutes of raw time series data will be aggregated
       into a single entry of the new rollup time series.
     * **(c) Enable Retention**
-      Enable to define a retention policy for the new rollup time series.
+      Enable to set a retention time period for the new rollup time series entries.
       {NOTE: }
       The **aggregation time** cannot exceed the **retention period** defined for the origin time series.